-Add some color to your life with this roasted beet hummus – a bright pink dip that’s a real crowd pleaser.
+Add some color to your life with this roasted beet hummus – a healthy, creamy, and bright pink dip that’s a real crowd-pleaser.

 Roasted Beet Hummus